Despite growing costs and increased demands, post-secondary institutions face an uncertain future as Saskatchewan rolls out its budget.

 The two sides met last week, but weren’t able to come to an agreement.
 They’re scheduled to meet early next week, which could result in a strike as early as March 28, if an agreement isn’t reached.

 Students have expressed their concerns over a possible strike which could cut their semester short and push back graduation.

 USask support staff have been without a contract since late 2015 and their issues include wages and pensions.

 Members voted in favour of a strike mandate in September, but job action isn’t possible because the sides have matters before the Saskatchewan Labour Relations Board.

 The earliest a strike could happen would likely be April, according to the union.

-In the 2018-19 budget, students at the U or R were hit with a 2.8 per cent tuition increase, while tuition at the U of S went up by 4.8 per cent.
+In the 2018-19 budget, students at the U or R were hit with a 2.8 per cent tuition increase, while tuition at the USask went up by 4.8 per cent.

-Current staff demands, on top of the zero per cent increase, could lead to another tuition hike.
+Current staff demands, on top of the zero per cent increase in the budget, could lead to another tuition hike.